sodium410/web/basics.md

 try modifying serialized objects isAdmin:1 make sure to update string length
 access_token=0 or password=0  //auth byass on older php due to string defualt is 0 in == operation
 magic methods that are automatically available during derserailiztion

-## SQL Injection
-user input placed in backend sql queries without sanitization..
-input validation and pameterized queries  -- db treats the input as data not code

-in-band - errors/results to user eg: auth bypass,union,
-blind - no output but behaviour changes - time based, boolean based
-out-of-band - external comm very rare

-## Insecure Direct Object Reference-IDOR
-accesscontrol vuln allowing attackers to access/update/delete data by referencing an internal objects such as user id, file id, order num etc

-API specific:
-## BOLA(broken object level authorization)
-API security verion of IDOR, same as IDOR fetch or update objects we shouldn’t be allowed to.

-## Mass assignment:
-in an api  If the application blindly binds all provided fields to the object without an allowlist or proper validation,
-the attacker can successfully elevate their privileges eg:say updating user /profile?user=1 –
-adding admin=true – unknown parameter just guessing it, might make the user admin !!